arunasrivastava/Skinpedia/README.md

 # skinpedia.github.io
-Website is available in GH pages or AWS: [Here](https://skinpedia.s3.us-west-2.amazonaws.com/products.html) A website that compiles products that are recommended by board-certified dermatologists
+Website is available in GH pages or AWS S3 bucket: [Here](https://skinpedia.s3.us-west-2.amazonaws.com) A website that compiles products that are recommended by board-certified dermatologists

 Key Focuses: